-BUILDING SERVICES - V

-(HVAC system)
+BID 605 BUILDING SERVICES-V (HVAC Systems)

-Integration of HVAC system with building design &its application.
+• To Integrate of HVAC system with building design &its application.
 To expose the students to the areas of air-conditioning, heating and ventilation in buildings of various types so that there integration could be done in most appropriate manner right at the design stage.

-Module I: Ventilation
+Module I: Ventilation- 1 weeks